Frederic-LM/Opn-Czami/README.md

 **No fees, no subscriptions.
 Just freedom.**

-## ⚙️ Optional Pro Tools (🧩 Paid License yet still open source)
+## ⚙️ Extra Pro Tools: (🧩 Paid License yet still open source)

-If you're managing high-volume operations or need legal-grade evidence, I've got you covered.
+You're managing high-volume operations or need legal-grade evidence, entreprise log?
+I've got you covered.

 ### Annual License Tools (à la carte)
 - 🧾 **Batch Signing** — Sign hundreds of certificates in minutes.
 - ⛓️ **Tamper-Evident Audit Trail**: When enabled, the application maintains a cryptographically chained log of every signing and upload event.
 Similar to a blockchain, any attempt to tamper with the log is immediately detectable.
-- 🖋️ **Watermarking Tool** — Add your brand or logo automatically.
+- 🖋️ **Watermarking Tool** — Add your brand or logo automatically to images 🤝 Priority Support — Get direct technical assistance when you need it most.

 ## Need Help With Your Logo or Organizing Your Workflow?
    You can hire me for consulting services.